 This concept does not allow an unauthenticated user to execute any program or command on the TOE.
 Instead this concept allows an authenticated and properly authorized user to start specific tasks that have previously been defined by an authorized administrator and that operate under a pseudo-user-ID.
 The user that started this task usually has no influence on what the task is doing.
 The fact that he started the Started Procedure is auditable which ensures that the individual accountability for starting the started procedure is given.
 The ID of the pseudo-user listed in the JOB statement of the started procedure is not authenticated.

 Also, z/OS allows an authorized administrator to configure the HTTP server, the FTP server, or the LDAP server to allow "anonymous" access to selected data.
 Such access occurs for HTTP or FTP using an administrator-specified user ID, which also is a form of pseudo-user, and the administrator controls which data that user has access to, and whether such anonymous access is enabled or not.
 For LDAP, the administrator can control whether a particular LDAP LDBM server allows unauthenticated access or not, and can further control which data in the LDBM database the unauthenticated user can access.
 For LDAP, the default is to allow anonymous access, and so the administrator who chooses to enable LDAP access must usually disable the default anonymous access.

-5.1.4.4 Multiple authentication mechanisms (FIA\UAU.5)
+7.1.4.8 Multiple authentication mechanisms (FIA UAU.5)

-- FIA\UAU.5.1 The TSF shall provide passwords, password phrases, digital certificates, Kerberos tickets and RACF PassTickets to support user authentication. - FIA\UAU.5.2 The TSF shall authenticate any user's claimed identity according to the following rules: TSF applications that perform user authentication accept any of the above listed authentication mechanisms provided they are configured for this mechanism (in the case of digital certificates or Kerberos tickets) and the mechanism is also supported for the user that attempts to authenticate.
-Attempts to authenticate to such an application using a mechanism the application is not configured for or where the mechanism is not supported for the user will result in the rejection of the authentication attempt. - Application note: All TSF applications that perform user authentication will call RACF to validate the credentials presented by the user.
-To use digital certificates or Kerberos tickets, the user's RACF profile or other profiles (DITGCRIT, DIGTNMAP, KERBLINK) must allow this.
-PassTickets are only used to validate the authenticity of a user that has successfully authenticated himself already using another authentication method.
+FIA_UAU.5.1 The TSF shall provide the following authentication mechanisms:

+- a) Authentication based on username and password and passphrases; - b) Authentication based on software token verification data (digital certificates, Kerberos tickets); - c) RACF PassTickets to support user authentication.

+- FIA_UAU.5.2 The TSF shall authenticate any user's claimed identity according to the following rules: - a) Authentication based on username and password is performed for TOE-originated requests and credentials stored by the TSF; - b) Authentication based on software token verification data is performed for TOE-originated requests; - c) TSF applications that perform user authentication accept any of the above listed authentication mechanisms provided they are configured for this mechanism (in the case of digital certificates or Kerberos tickets) and the mechanism is also supported for the user that attempts to authenticate.
+Attempts to authenticate to such an application using a mechanism the application is not configured for or where the mechanism is not supported for the user will result in the rejection of the authentication attempt.